RedisBloom/RedisBloom/docs/commands/bf.add.md

 Either

-- @integer-reply - where "1" means that `item` has been added successfully, and "0" means that such item was already added to the filter (which could be wrong)
+- @integer-reply - where "1" means that the item has been added successfully, and "0" means that such item was already added to the filter (which could be wrong)
 - @error-reply on error (invalid arguments, wrong key type, etc.) and also when the filter is full

 ## Examples